 To define art is quite impossible and to express what it means to me is even harder.
-I am a freelance artist, art instructor, two-time certified makeup artist, and aspiring art therapist based out of New York.
+I am a freelance artist, art instructor, certified makeup artist, and aspiring art therapist based out of New York.
 The arts are a huge realm and there is always a new way that I am discovering to express, to teach, and to create.

 My body of work consists of various media, sizes, and inspirations.
 Depending on my thoughts and reasons behind a piece, I choose my tools, approach, and imagery accordingly.
 Some of my most favorite media to work with are oil paints and charcoal, although I do use other materials such as clay and even digital platforms like procreate and photoshop.